 We shut down production, got back up, finished the last part and I had three weeks off before I went to shoot a movie called Possessor, the Brandon Cronenberg film that is coming out this week.
 And in those three weeks, I said to everybody around me, "A script came through."
 I watched Zeina Durra's first film, The Imperialists Are Still Alive!, and just knew in my heart that I couldn't turn it down.

 I can't quite explain it.
 I mean, I literally had three weeks to get back from Senegal and then get to Toronto and start shooting.
 Maybe wash my pants, have a break, unpack my bag again, pack my bag again, put some tea bags in there and get off.
 And [I had to] prepare this new character, which I was playing this trained assassin who possesses people's bodies.
 Everybody was very confused as to why I wanted to spend those three weeks pretty much working solidly.
 And we did.
 We worked solidly for the time that I was in Luxor.

-My brain is still short-circuiting from you saying you broke both of your legs.
+My brain is still stuck on you saying you broke both of your legs.

 Was this your first time in Egypt?